 Our experts have developed a 3-step approach to help reduce potential disparities between local, state, and national building codes by verifying code compliance before occupancy is granted.*

 Whether you’re breaking ground on a new building or renovating part of an existing facility, it is imperative your architect and general contractor are not only focusing on codes required by your state’s Department of Health & Human Services, but also the codes required by the NFPA 101-2012 edition, which is also required by The Joint Commission and Centers for Medicare and Medicaid Services (CMS).
 Re-work due to conflicting codes may lead to intrusive construction after patients are moved in, not to mention the significant financial setback.
 Let’s work together to keep your project on track as you work towards eliminating issues related to complex codes.

 We’ve developed a phased approach to help organizations keep their projects on track when it comes to following often complex codes and standards.

 Experts from JCR will meet with your organization, architects, and general contractor to review architectural drawings for their compliance with Joint Commission standards.
-This review is based on NFPA 101-2012 Life Safety Code and 2018 FGI Guidelines.
+This review is based on NFPA 101-2012 Life Safety Code and the most current version of the FGI Guidelines.
 After this phase, a list of concerns with the building design will be developed to help the project managers and architects prioritize the issues.
 If needed, a facilitated NFPA 99 risk assessment can also be performed during this phase.